cbushdor/MaCoLib/README.md

 and plugin will be installed in *~/.vim/plugged* if everything is well configured.
 First, go in vim type *:PlugInstall* and look plugin is installing itself.

-# WATCHOUT
+# Watchout

-- This plugin and documentation is still under construction.
+- This plugin and documentation are still under construction.
 Use at YOUR OWN RISK!

 # License